eXigentCoder/swagger-spec-express/README.md

 - if I call addModel with an explicit name and there is a name in the doc, the name in the doc overwrites the specified name
 - if metadata is a function, throw error.
 - might be possible to set "lastRouter" in the state and then attach the route there, to prevent the need to pass in the router each time.

+- don't take in a name with the common items, just the schema. validate those against the item the actually are on the json schema file, ensure name is there